privacy-scaling-explorations/maci/domainobjs/README.md

 This module implements domain objects.
 A domain object is:

-> a logical container of purely domain information, usually represents a
+> a logical container of purely domain information, usually representing a
 > logical entity in the problem domain space

 https://wiki.c2.com/?DomainObject